abelsj60/lexical-401/lined-code-node/v1/README.md

 https://user-images.githubusercontent.com/30417590/218910112-45bfe4ea-7426-454e-b84a-2c57ec20e983.mp4

-_Note: Keep in mind, if you want to modify every `LinedCodeNode` in an `editor` instance at once, even when it's not in the current `selection`, you'll have to traverse the editor's full `nodeMap`.
-The typical alternative is to modify one node at a time — if it's in the current `selection`._
+_Note: If you want to modify every `LinedCodeNode` in an `editor` instance at once, even when it's not in the current `selection`, you'll have to traverse your editor's nodes.
+The alternative is to modify individual `LinedCodeNodes` when they're in the current `selection`._

 ## Philosophy